 In 1981, Narayana Murthy founded Infosys, a global software consulting company headquartered in Bangalore.
 He served as the CEO of Infosys during 1981 – 2002, as the Chairman and Chief Mentor during 1981 – 2011, and as the Chairman Emeritus during August 2011 – May 2013.
 Under his leadership, Infosys was listed on NASDAQ in 1999.

 He is the first Indian winner of Ernst and Young’s World Entrepreneur of the Year award.
 He has also received the Max Schmidheiny Liberty prize.
-He has appeared in the rankings of businessmen and innovators published by BusinessWeek, Time, CNN, Fortune, Forbes, Financial Times, and India Today.
+He has appeared in the rankings of businessmen and innovators published by BusinessWeek, Time, CNN, Fortune, Forbes, Financial Times and India Today.

-Infosys Science Foundation, which governs the Infosys Prize, an annual award to honor outstanding achievements of researchers and scientists across six categories.
+He is also a Trustee of the Infosys Science Foundation, which governs the Infosys Prize, an annual award to honor outstanding achievements of researchers and scientists across six categories.